Student Loan Consolidation vs. Refinancing in 2021

 If you’re a borrower looking for a way to lower your monthly loan payment, consolidation can be a good option.
 Loan consolidation works by combining your federal student loans into a single loan with just one monthly bill that is over a longer period of time.
 If you consolidate your loans that are not Direct Loans, you may be able to take advantage of other income-driven repayment plans and student loan forgiveness.

-For students who have multiple federal student loans, consolidation can also simplify their repayment process as you’ll only have one monthly payment.
+If you have multiple federal student loans, consolidation can also simplify the repayment process.
+This is because you’ll only have one monthly payment.
 The same goes for Parent PLUS loans which are also eligible for student loan consolidation.

 Downsides of consolidation

 There are a few downsides to student loan consolidation including paying more money (as the loan is extended), losing certain borrower benefits, and losing credit for years towards loan forgiveness.